A tutorial with all the details…

 Iron and ironing board

-Optional is a Walking Foot
+Optional but recommended is a Walking Foot

 A Walking Foot is a wonderful addition to your machine.
 This is the one for my Janome.
-The lever where my finger is goes above the needle securing screw.
+The lever goes above the needle securing screw.
 This foot adds feed dogs to the top of the fabric as well as the usual feed dogs in the bed of your machine.
 When you are working with numerous layers of fabric, this foot helps prevent creeping and small puckers or folds.

 Fold your fabric in half, selvedge to selvedge.
 If you have ripples along the fold it is not even, reposition the selvedge’s until the fold is smooth and even.
 Position the fabric with the fold along one of the lines on your mat, I use the lines on the cutting mat to make sure I have the fabric ‘square’, this will ensure nice straight strips.